STAY AT WWU AND ASSISTANCE

 Under which conditions is the stay of international researchers (doctoral students, postdocs, scholarship holders, professors etc.) at the University of Münster possible?

 Generally speaking, the stay of international researchers at WWU is permitted at present.
+In Germany, research stays fall under the category of essentially necessary reasons to travel and are therefore allowed (see the questions on the topic of “Entry regulations”).
 Nonetheless, host institutes and visiting researchers should carefully consider whether a stay is appropriate and necessary.
-The global situation is extremely dynamic due to the Covid-19 pandemic: short-term lockdowns, airline cancellations, changing national and international regulations make medium-range planning close very difficult.
-Some researchers have been prevented from boarding their flights at the airport.
+The global situation is extremely dynamic and short-term lockdowns, airline cancellations, etc. lead to a changed scenario, just as the various regulations at international and national level.
 The currently valid official rules on departure, arrival and visits of incoming academics provide the framework for the provisions of the WWU.
-In this context, the hosts are responsible for international researchers in their respective working group.
-Support from the central administration is provided within the scope of possibilities through generic guidelines and advice, but does not include “corona services” such as personal assistance during quarantine etc.

-How does WWU support international researchers from risk areas after arrival?
+How does WWU support international researchers after arrival?

 Who provides information to international researchers apart from the departments?